gekal-fork/tardis/modules/tardistoken/README.txt

 block you created (or create a new one).

 3. Scroll to the bottom and look for the "TARDIS Token" vertical tab.
 In there, change titles for each scenario accordingly.
+Please note: anything you don't name will rever to default settings.

 4. Save and profit!